 In every developing economy, the banking sector assumes primal importance due to ever increasing competition in this sector, rising customer demands and constantly changing reforms.
-Thus, constantly rising non- performing assets pose serious threat to the overall financial performance of this sector, and they have become a matter of concern.
-Bamoriya & Jain (2013)in one of their study on banking sector reforms suggested that NPA levels are a very serious issue and an essential parameter to compute the financial health of banking industry.
-Without a sound and powerful banking system, a country economically cannot become sound stable.
-When compared to private sector, public sector banks reckons for a higher level of NPA as they comprise a higher share in lending.
-The Narsimha Committee was appointed in 1997 in response to the deteriorating banking system stability in the country of which NPA was a major The committee recommended various cause. measures to improve overall efficiency of banks and make them more competitive (Ahluwalia, 2002).
-The reforms that were introduced by the committee in India affected the overall productivity and profitability of the banking sector.
+Thus, rising nonperforming assets pose threat to the financial performance of this sector, and they have become a matter of concern.
+Bamoriya & Jain (2013) in their study on banking sector reforms suggested that NPA levels are a very serious issue and an essential parameter to compute the financial health of banking industry.
+Without a sound and effective banking system, a country cannot have a healthy economy.
+When compared to private sector, public sector banks account for a higher level of NPA as they hold a higher share in lending.
+The Narsimha Committee was appointed in 1997 in response to the degrading health of the banking system in the Published by: The Mattingley Publishing Co., Inc.

+country of which NPA was a major cause.
+The committee recommended various measures to improve overall efficiency of banks and make them more competitive (Ahluwalia, 2002).
+The reforms that were introduced by the committee in India affected the overall productivity and profitability of the banking sector as a whole.
 Despite the sector being dominated by the public sector banks, these reforms triggered growth of banking in the private sector too.
-However, growth has been strained in this sector off late due to issues such as inadequate capital base, inefficient organization of banks, rising NPAs, etc.Among these issues, the focus of researchers has been on the rising non-performing assets.
+However, growth has been strained in this sector off late due to issues such as inadequate capital base, inefficient organization of banks, rising NPAs, etc. Among these issues, the focus of researchers has been on the rising non-performing assets.

-In light of rising NPAs, several provisions have been proposed and implemented to improve the efficiency of the banks and ultimately reduce the NPAs.
-It is thus essential to understand the dynamics of nonperforming assets in a developing economy like
+In light of rising NPAs, several provisions have been introduced to improve the efficiency of the banks and ultimately reduce the NPAs.
+It is thus essential to understand the dynamics of non- performing assets in a developing economy like India.

-India.

-"An NPA is defined as a loan asset, which has ceased to generate any income for a bank whether in the form of interest or principal repayment" (Patil, 2011).
+An NPA is defined as a loan asset, which has ceased to generate any income for a bank whether in the form of interest or principal repayment (Patil, 2011).
 In India, NPA is defined as:

-- In respect of a Term Loan: a loan or an advance where its interest or installment on principal amount remains overdue for a period exceeding 90 days, - In respect of an overdraft/ cash Credit (OD/CC), the account remains 'out of order' for a period that exceeds 90 days, - Bill that remains overdue for a period exceeding 90 days in the case of bills purchased and discounted, - Interest and/ or installment of principal remaining overdue for two harvest seasons but for a period that does not exceed two half years in case of an advance granted for agricultural purpose (Poongavanam, 2011).
+- In respect of a Term Loan: a loan or an advance where its Interest or installment of principal amount remains overdue for a period exceeding 90 days, - In respect of an overdraft/ cash Credit (OD/CC), the account remains 'out of order' for a period of exceeding 90 days, - Bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted. - Interest and/ or installment of principal remains overdue for two harvest seasons but for a period not exceeding two half years in the case of an advance granted for agricultural purpose (Poongavanam, 2011).